ImogenWren/flat-advert/README.md

 I am a working professional, and I am looking for a flatmate who has a similar lifestyle.
 I enjoy socialising and will often have people over at weekends, but I also enjoy my own time, and I am respectful of those that also need their own time.
 In my spare time I work on creative projects, I am a musician, I would love it if you were too!
 I can be a loud person so may not be a suitable housemate for someone with sound sensitivity.

 Tenancy Agreement
-The Tenancy agreement is due to start on the 17th of March, however the room will be available from the 4th.
+The room is available now!
 Rent is £500 pcm at the moment with rent due on the 17th of the month.
 Bills are not included, and at the moment are roughly £55 for each tenant for gas & electricity, and £76 each for council tax.
 This flat is an aggressively LGBTQIA+ Positive space!
+Unfortunatly the landlord does not accept applications from pet owners, but this isnt a deal breaker for myself personally!